top of page

 As a dog lover and supporter of Veterans, he is a great addition to our Board of Directors with a sincere desire to see our organization grow into a premier PTSD Service Dog training program.
 Todd lives in Denver, Colorado with his wife Jill and their three sons.
 An active member of the community, he has volunteered for many organizations including Junior Achievement and is the Chairman of the Denver Lambda Chi Alpha Alumni Association.
 He has a passion for positive coaching and has volunteered as a youth sports coach for 15 years through organizations from the YMCA to the Arapahoe Youth League, South East Denver Baseball, and the Catholic School Athletic League.
 He is President of Huettner Capital, a residential real estate mortgage lender located here in Denver.
 An active member of the business community, he is a member of many local business organizations.
 As a nationally recognized real estate and personal finance expert, he is frequently quoted in the business press and conducts financial wellness workshops for various groups and employers both public and private.
 Prior to moving to Denver in 2000, Todd grew up in Oklahoma.
 He graduated from the University of Oklahoma with a BA in Economics and an MBA.
 Todd's focus is on recruiting human, technical, and financial capital to establish our remote training program to significantly increase the reach of our services to Veterans across the state.

 © 2025 by Hero's Puppy for Life Organization.
-Site maintained by Hop Studios

 bottom of page